- If you're sued, the first thing you need to do is contact a business attorney.

 Whether it has been filed by an employee, client, vendor or even another business, a lawsuit against your company will likely cost you a lot of money, whether you win or lose.
 It's normal to feel overwhelmed, upset and indignant, but if you want to keep your business and its reputation intact during this time, it's important to handle every step of the process carefully.

 Please note that this article does not replace legal counsel.
 If your business is sued, we urge you to consult an attorney before taking any action.

-Step 1: Review the lawsuit with an attorney
+Step 1: Review the case with an attorney

 "It is extremely important that you preserve all records that have any relationship to the case, no matter how tangential," said attorney Krishna Narine of Meredith & Narine law firm.
-"Such records include documents, electronic material such as email and Web pages, photos, videos and voice messages.
-If you have a document destruction policy, suspend it until you have consulted with your attorney.
+"Such records include documents, electronic material, such as email and web pages, photos, videos and voice messages.
+If you have a document destruction policy, suspend it until you have consulted with your lawyer.
 In addition, if appropriate, take pictures and/or video and be sure to include identification of the time and date of those images."

 DO NOT: Communicate directly with the plaintiff

-Many of our expert sources reminded business owners that anything they say regarding the lawsuit can be used against them.
+Many of our experts reminded business owners that anything they say regarding the lawsuit can be used against them.
 For this reason, you should not attempt to contact the plaintiff before you've thoroughly reviewed the suit.
-From there, all communications with the opposing side should be conducted through your attorney and the plaintiff's.
+From there, all communications with the opposing side should be conducted through your law firm and the plaintiff's.

 "Once a lawsuit has been filed, you should not communicate with the plaintiff at all," said John R. O'Brien, a retired Chicago-based attorney of O'Brien Watters & Davis.
 "The time for talking things out and resolving issues amicably ended when they filed suit, so all communication should be through your company's attorney.
 If the plaintiff is someone that you must communicate with – a current employee or another company that you have an ongoing relationship [with] – you should make it clear that you will not discuss that lawsuit with them."